danielfrg/illusionist/README.md

 [![coverage](https://codecov.io/gh/danielfrg/illusionist/branch/master/graph/badge.svg)](https://codecov.io/gh/danielfrg/illusionist?branch=master)
 [![license](https://img.shields.io/:license-Apache%202-blue.svg)](https://github.com/danielfrg/illusionist/blob/master/LICENSE.txt)

-Illusionist takes a Jupyter Notebook with widgets and converts it to a an HTML report that maintains the interactivity of the widgets without a running Jupyter kernel.
+Illusionist takes a Jupyter Notebook with a kernel and widgets and exports a static HTML report that maintains the interactivity of the widgets without a live Jupyter kernel.

-It does this by making all computation upfront and serializing all the possible outputs.
+It does this by pre-calculating and serializing all the possible outputs and it generates a self-contained asset that has no runtime requirements.

-It generates a self-contained asset that you can easily drop into a file server and have an interactive report that scales.
+A good analogy is the [static HTML export](https://nextjs.org/docs/advanced-features/static-html-export) of a dynamic web server like [Next.JS](https://nextjs.org/).
+A Jupyter Notebook connected to a live kernel is equivalent to a web server and an illusionist report would be the static HTML version of the content.
+An static site generator pre-renders the content and illusionist pre-calculates the outputs of the widgets.

 The main idea of Jupyter Notebooks and Jupyter widgets is to make data closer to the code and data scientists while maintaining interactivity, they do a great job at that.